aminimalanimal/presentations/Accessibility UX/Accessibility UX.md

 <!-- MarkdownTOC depth=6 -->

+- About Accessibility
+	- Your users / New User Personas
+		- Hearing Disabilities (Deafness and Hard-of-Hearing)
+		- Motor Disabilities (Physical impairments)
+		- Visual Disabilities (Blindness and Low Vision)
+		- Cognitive Disabilities
 - Straight up copy/pasta'ed from MIT:
 	- The obligatory POUR portion
 		- Perceivable
 		- Operable
 		- Understandable
 		- Robust
-	- Your users / New User Personas
-		- Hearing Disabilities (Deafness and Hard-of-Hearing)
-		- Motor Disabilities (Physical impairments)
-		- Visual Disabilities (Blindness and Low Vision)
-		- Cognitive Disabilities
+		- Just did POUR
 - A Screen Reader's Experience
 	- The Importance of a One to One Experience
 	- Scanning: Landmarks and Headings